alphagov/govuk-design-system/src/patterns/names/index.md

 ### Reusing entered names

-{% call wcagNote({id: "wcag-reuse-name"}) %}

-<p>Make sure users can easily reuse a previously entered name within a single journey, unless doing so would be a major safety or security concern.
-This is to comply with <a href="https://www.w3.org/WAI/WCAG22/Understanding/redundant-entry.html">WCAG 2.2 success criterion 3.3.7 Redundant entry</a>.</p>
-{% endcall %}

 You can make it easier to reuse names through one of these methods:

 - pre-populate name fields with the previously entered name